Carlos Mendez

 Planning a trip to Guatemala?
 Before you book your flight or pack your bags, it's important to understand the country's visa requirements.
 Fortunately, Guatemala welcomes travelers from many nations with generous visa-free entry policies, making it one of the more accessible destinations in Central America.

-Whether you're coming for a short vacation, backpacking across the region, or considering a longer stay, this guide will help you navigate all the essential visa information.
-From who needs a visa and how long you can stay, to the regional CA-4 agreement and visa extension tips — we've got you covered.
+Whether you're coming for a short vacation, backpacking across the region, or considering a longer stay, this guide will help you navigate all the essential visa information — from who needs a visa and how long you can stay, to the regional CA-4 agreement and visa extension tips.

 Ready to Visit Guatemala?